-Veronica is an art historian and biographer.
-She was curator and organiser of the centenary exhibitions of the Victorian artist G. F. Watts, and of his wife Mary Seton Watts, (Watts Gallery 1998 and 2004) and of the bicentenary exhibition of the Victorian poet laureate Alfred Lord Tennyson, Tennyson at Farringford 2009).
+An art historian and biographer, Veronica curated the centenary exhibitions of the Victorian artist G. F. Watts OM RA, and of his wife Mary Seton Watts, ‘Unsung Heroine of the Art Nouveau’ (Watts Gallery 1998 and 2004) and the bicentenary exhibition of the Victorian poet laureate Alfred Lord Tennyson, ‘Tennyson at Farringford’ 2009).

-Veronica was Chief Executive of A4D from its inception until 30 September 2015.
-During that time, she achieved an extraordinary amount for the charity.
+As Chief Executive of A4D from its inception until 30 September 2015, Veronica achieved an extraordinary amount for the charity.
 She built up a board of trustees, advisory panel and patrons, to encourage the development of careers and opportunities for wide-ranging artistic stimulation.
 Amidst the research, fundraising, conference planning, negotiations, working with interns and volunteers, her pilot projects first at The Wallace Collection, Poetry and Communication at Putney Library, and music partnership project with Live Music Now, Kingston University and Age Concern Kingston revealed evidence of memory retrieval and joyful, enriching transformations as people re-discover their voice and memory through our talented young musicians and course leaders.
 This led to A4D’s London Arts Challenge in 2012 programme of eighteen weekly projects at arts venues around the capital – covering art, dance, drama, music, photography and poetry, and inclusion in the London 2012 Inspire programme.
 Her resulting evaluation Reawakening the Mind was described by Baroness Greengross, Chair of the All Party Parliamentary Group on Dementia as “a very important report” and by Professor Paul Camic, Professor of Psychology and Public Health at Canterbury Christ Church University as “a world first”.